mikejoh/docker-ansible/README.md

 # docker-ansible
 Yet another Docker container to use as a replacement to your local ansible installation.

+This is a work in progress, see the Todo section below.

 Based on the python:2.7.14 image.

 ## Getting started
 1. Build the image.